Encryption Model

 File Attachments

 Support ticket attachments are encrypted at rest with AES-256-GCM before being written to disk.
-Each file gets a fresh random initialization vector.
-Files are stored with UUID filenames, so the original filename is never visible on disk.
+Each file gets a fresh random initialization vector, and files are stored under UUID filenames, so the original filename is never written to disk.

-There is no plaintext secret material anywhere in the database or on disk.
+No plaintext secret material is stored in the database or on disk.